 Death Adder

-There are seven species of death adders in Australia and can be found throughout most of the country.
-They are venomous snakes but are also fairly small for their large reputation.
-They are stocky with a wide range of colours depending on their location but tend to have a stripe pattern on them.
+There are seven species of death adders in Australia and they can be found throughout most of the country.
+They are venomous snakes but are also fairly small in size for their fearsome reputation.
+They usually feature striped patterns that help them camouflage into their surroundings.

 The death adder is one of the fastest snakes in the world, but it is also calm.
-It moves only a little at night, preferring to wait in location and ambush its prey as it gets closer.
+The Death Adder is an ambush predator.
+Rather than fleeing, it remains motionless at night, waiting for prey to approach.

 Other Snakes